Computer Networks: 2024-2025

 Overview

 This course covers the core theory of Computer Networks in order for students to understand the science underpinning computer communications, such as basic architectural principles of computer networking, including how the Internet works today and applications of theory in current technology.
 The course will cover the problems of Computer Networks and the standard ways to approach and resolve these problems, including relevant real-world, state-of-the-art examples.
-The practicals for the course will allow students to apply theory to real-world examples.

 Learning outcomes